n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Spotify/README.md

 ### 2. Spotify node

 1. First of all, you'll have to enter credentials for the Spotify node.
 You can find out how to do that [here](../../../credentials/Spotify/README.md).
-2. Select the *Player* Resource.
-3. Select the *Add Song to Queue* Operation.
-4. Enter the song's URI (or ID) to the *Track ID* field.
+2. Enter the song's URI (or ID) to the *Track ID* field.
 The following GIF shows you how to find the Track ID on Spotify's UI.
-5. Click on *Execute Node* to run the workflow.
+3. Click on *Execute Node* to run the workflow.

 ![Spotify URI](./spotifyURI.gif)